jseedev/cardgrid.js/README.md

 ## `options.loader`
 (default: `true`)
-Whether or not to show the "loading" text from `options.text.loading`.
+Whether or not to show the "loading" text from `options.templates.loader`.
 You'll want to disable this if you're refreshing your grids on an interval, to prevent blinking card items.

 ## `options.templates`
 An object defining custom templates.
 These are raw html used to generate the grid.